Can rewards influence employee behavior?

 Leonard protests that Sheldon can’t just train his girlfriend like a “lab rat,” but Sheldon argues that it’s just a little “harmless, scientifically valid protocol that will make our lives better.”

 The same argument can be—and has been—made about motivating employees and customers using incentives.
-Is it dehumanizing to “train” someone to change their behaviors, or is it valid strategy for improving business?
+Is it dehumanizing to “train” someone to change their behaviors, or is it a valid strategy for improving business?

 Some think it amounts to bribery that doesn’t actually help influence employee behavior or customer thought process in a meaningful way.
 Others have found it to be an effective employee motivation and customer loyalty strategy.
 So who’s right in this debate?

 Sheldon’s side—we’ll call it Team Positive Reinforcement—has a point.
 The chocolates work to motivate Penny.
 Way back in the 1920s, behaviorist B.F.
-Skinner conducted studies that showed both rats and humans are more likely to increase behaviors when they receive a positive reinforcement for those behaviors.
+Skinner conducted studies that showed both rats and humans are more likely to increase behaviors when they receive positive reinforcement for those behaviors.
 Sheldon cites this study to justify giving Penny positive-reinforcement chocolates.

 What Sheldon doesn’t mention is that Skinner more or less believed that human beings lack free will, and their actions are all merely responses to their environment.
 To a degree, this is true.
 We’re more likely to do things if they’re positively reinforced.
 It’s the basis of much dog-training and child-rearing.
 But grown people are a little more complex than dogs and children.
 How long do you think Sheldon could continue reinforcing Penny’s behaviors with chocolates before she wised up to his schemes and realized he was manipulating her?
 Hmm, I think we’ve found a flaw in the Team Positive Reinforcement argument.